onqtam/headjack/src/unsorted/concerns.md

 - what happens if an event that's not anchored yet becomes illegitimate by an IDM unauthorizing an application before the content is anchored?
 Confusing for people...

 - could it be that checking with proofs all the content might be too much processing? doubt it...

+concern: censorship based on infra used - forcing apps to move to the "right" infra with the "right" filtering

+concern: with better traceability, censoring events could be easier, but important documents can still circle around with proofs of authenticity

+Con: everyone will see the authorized apps?